1994 Virginia bar murders: Denise Rayne Holsinger

-Holsinger's background

 Denise Rayne Holsinger was born on August 15, 1964, in a small town in Kansas City, Missouri.
 Holsinger, whose parents separated when she was one year old, grew up with her grandparents, and her mother would remarry twice and have two younger sons.
 However, Holsinger had a traumatic past from a young age.
 She was first sexually assaulted by her stepfather at age eight, and at age 13, Holsinger was raped by an alcoholic man who took her in while she ran away from home for an unspecified period of time.
 She was raped for the third time at age 17 and therefore contracted chlamydia.

 Apart from this, Holsinger struggled with a myriad of psychological problems and substance addictions.
 Holsinger was an alcoholic who had consumed methamphetamines, marijuana, barbiturates and synthetic narcotics.
 She was also diagnosed with clinical depression, bulimia and borderline personality disorder, and had attempted suicide thrice.
 A psychiatrist opined that Holsinger had hallucinations, wide mood swings and low self-esteem.
 Holsinger also struggled to come to terms with her obesity; she weighed 274 pounds before having her stomach stapled in 1992, and by that point in time, her weight dropped to about 130 pounds.

 In her adulthood, Holsinger married her husband Randy Holsinger, who was part of the U.S. Navy, and they had three children - two girls and a boy.
 The couple were stationed in Tennessee before they moved to Virginia Beach due to the work of Holsinger's husband.
 The marriage, however, was fraught with conflicts at the time when Holsinger was arrested for the Virginia Beach bar murders.